About David Newdorf

 I joined the City Attorney’s Office to get inside a courtroom on a regular basis and to try cases.
 Before joining the office, I was a litigation associate at O’Melveny & Myers LLP in San Francisco from 1994 to 2001.

 At O’Melveny, I managed to get myself lent out to the City Attorney’s Office to handle a trial — a high-speed motor vehicle collision involving plaintiffs and an S.F.P.D. patrol car responding to a shooting call.
-(The jury divided liability 60-40 between the parties.
-I forget who was tagged with the larger portion of fault.)
+(The jury divided liability 60-40 between the parties.)

 I got my first taste for trial work at Loyola Law School in Los Angeles, where the late Bill Hobbs taught an intensive trial advocacy class.
 The class was followed by an internship at the East Los Angeles Branch of the L.A.
 District Attorney’s Office.
 I was able to personally handle, under the supervision of a deputy D.A., felony preliminary hearings (mostly small drug offenses) and one misdemeanor DUI jury trial.
 (Defendant was convicted.)